Gary Sinise: Activism

 Sinise co-founded Operation Iraqi Children.
 Sinise said, "Iraq is in the news every day, and most of it is bad.
 But there are some positive stories.
 And how our soldiers are rebuilding schools and helping kids is one of them."

 Sinise was awarded the Presidential Citizens Medal by President George W. Bush for work he did supporting the U.S. military and humanitarian work supporting Iraqi children.
 He narrated Army and Army Reserve Army Strong recruitment ads in late 2008.

 Sinise is a supporter of various veterans' organizations, both personally and through the Lt.
 Dan Band.
-He frequently performs on USO tours at military bases around the world, and volunteered for the National Vietnam Veterans Arts Museum now called the National Veterans Art Museum.
+He frequently performs on USO tours at military bases around the world and volunteered for the National Vietnam Veterans Arts Museum now called the National Veterans Art Museum.
 Since 2003, Gary Sinise has visited 174 military bases and 21 military hospitals around the world.

-Sinise is also on the Advisory Council of Hope For The Warriors, a national nonprofit dedicated to provide a full cycle of nonmedical care to combat-wounded service members, their families, and families of the fallen from each military branch.
+Sinise is also on the Advisory Council of Hope for the Warriors, a national nonprofit dedicated to providing a full cycle of nonmedical care to combat-wounded service members, their families, and families of the fallen from each military branch.
 Sinise narrates the audiobook of John Steinbeck's Of Mice and Men which was released on April 13, 2011.
 In December 2011, Sinise was the narrator at the Candelight Processional at Disneyland.

-In August 2012, Sinise was honored at the United States Navy Memorial, by Master Chief Petty Officer of the Navy (MCPON) Rick West, and was made an honorary U.S. Navy Chief Petty Officer for his efforts in helping veterans.
+In August 2012, Sinise was honored at the United States Navy Memorial, by Master Chief Petty Officer of the Navy (MCPON) Rick West and was made an honorary U.S. Navy Chief Petty Officer for his efforts in helping veterans.
 On August 29, 2013, he was named an honorary Marine by the Commandant of the Marine Corps.
 In 2006, Sinise began co-hosting the National Memorial Day Concert on the Mall in Washington, D.C., with actor and Illinois native Joe Mantegna.